bitovi/academy/src/ngrx/3-ngrx-init/ngrx-init.md

 npm install @ngrx/{store,effects,entity,store-devtools}@14 --save
 ```

-## Global Store
+## Generating Global Store

 We'll take advantage of NgRx schematics to [generate our initial state management files](https://ngrx.io/guide/schematics/store#command), and register the root of our Global Store within `app.module.ts`.

 ```bash
 ng generate store State --root --state-path store --module app.module.ts
 ```

+We are now setup to be able to generate NgRx Features.

-## Login Feature Store
+## Generating Login Feature Set

-The Login State in our application will be responsible for holding information about authentication and the authenticated user.
+The Login Feature Set in our application will be responsible for holding information about authentication and the authenticated user.

+---

 ### Store Setup
 We’ll take advantage of NgRx schematics to quickly generate an Authentication Feature State: `run ng generate feature store/auth/Auth -m app.module.ts`.